mirage/mirage-www/data/blog/MSA03.md

 The solution is to fix the console output code in solo5, as done in https://github.com/Solo5/solo5/pull/538/commits/099be86f0a17a619fcadbb970bb9e511d28d3cd8

+For the qubes-mirage-firewall, update to a solo5 release (0.7.5) which has the issue fixed.
+This has been done in the release 0.8.4 of qubes-mirage-firewall.

 The recommended way to upgrade is:
 ```bash